ShiunduZachariah/software_engineer_ii_infraops/README.md

 ![image](https://github.com/user-attachments/assets/354c4622-1779-4d71-856c-8c4758950742)
 ![image](https://github.com/user-attachments/assets/6a3797e1-445a-4bbf-96b8-4d201184c9fb)

-##4.
-Deploying a Spring Boot Application with MongoDB on Minikube
-###4.
-Deploying a Spring Boot Application with MongoDB on Minikube
+### 4. Deploying a Spring Boot Application with MongoDB on Minikube

 This document details the process of deploying a Dockerized Spring Boot application that uses MongoDB as its database to a local Kubernetes cluster using Minikube.